PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 # Description
 This short script should enable APSystems ECU users to work cloudless.
 Under normal circumstances, the ECU will stop functioning when apsystems.com domains are blocked.
 This Python 3 script causes the ECU to get simulated responses (as if the response came from the EMA cloud).
+APSystems have put a lot of work into keeping your data on the EMA cloud correctly up to date but did not give users any other option.

 Every five minutes the ECU sends recent data to ecu.apsystemsema.com alternately via port 8995 and 8996.
 These ports are opened for a short amount of time to await response and is then being closed again.
 So EMA site swiftly responds with a timestamp of the last received data (this is usually the recent data - 5 minutes) to the ECU.
 The ECU now knows it has fully synchronized with the EMA site and also is aware of having an internet connection with EMA.
 When the inverters are offline, the ECU sends pull requests to EMA for missing data (if applicable).
 The EMA site responds with a timestamp of missing data after which the ECU will respond serving the missing data to EMA.
 This is of course not the complete functional description of how the ECU works, but this part covers the most important functions to keep the ECU running and handle exceptions on normal operations during the up- and downtime of inverters.